 We are an informal group of citizens and business owners who have come together to promote affordable broadband.
-Join us!
-Email us your business logo and/or share a quote!
+Some have been involved since the dial-up days.
+We started this site in 2015 to help inform the Holland community and promote broadband development.

 We want to have gigabit broadband accessible and affordable to all homes and businesses in the Holland area.